percona/portal-doc/docs/connect-pmm.md

 3. Save the changes.

 ### Check that you are a member of an existing organization
-1. Log in to [Percona Platform](https://portal.percona.com) using your Percona Account.
+1. Log in to [Percona Platform](https://portal.percona.com).
+If you are connecting via GitHub, make sure that you  set your email address as **public** in your GitHub account.
+If your email address is private instead, Percona Platform cannot access it to authenticate you.
 2. On the **Getting Started page**, check that the **Create organization** step shows an option to view your organization. <br/>
 If you see an option to create a new organization instead, your Percona Account is not linked to any organization yet.
 In this case, contact your account administrator, or create a new organization for your Percona Account.

 ## Connect PMM to Percona Platform
-To connect your PMM server to Percona Platform, generate a personal access token from Platform and paste it into PMM.
+To connect your PMM server to Percona Platform, generate a personal access token from Platform and paste it into PMM:

-#### Token validity
-For security reasons, access tokens expire after 30 minutes.
-Make sure to paste the code before that, or generate a new one if it expires.

-To connect your PMM server to Percona Platform:

 1. Log in to PMM and go to **PMM > Settings > Percona Platform** tab to fill in the *Connect PMM to Percona Portal* form.

 ![Connect PMM to Percona Portal](_images/pmm-connect-to-platform.png)